2025 Year 7 Transition Hub

 2025 Enrolments

-Families who receive a 2025 year 7 placement at Werribee Secondary College received a welcome email containing online enrolment details.
+Families who received a 2025 year 7 placement at Werribee Secondary College received a welcome email containing online enrolment details.

 Your place at the college is not confirmed until your enrolment is complete.